victorvadmandjensen/redditScraper/README.md

 In bot.py, you can change the subreddit you want, as well as the amount of posts.

 ## Running the scraper
-To run the scraper, you just navigate into the directory of the scraper on your computer.
-Then you run the script, and it will generate the right .xlsx-file.
-The system has not been tested on macOS or Linux.
+To run the scraper, you do the following:
+1. Navigate into the directory of the scraper on your computer in your IDE of choice (I use Visual Studio Code).
+2. You run the post_bot.py script, which generates an Excel file to get the top 1000 posts on a subreddit (which you can change in this script as well).
+3. You run the comment_bot.py script, which uses the Excel file for posts to scrape all comments related to the posts, saving this in a new Excel file.
+  a.
+NOTE: This will take a LONG time, ~15 minutes to fetch ~13,000 posts.
+Be patient here!